Ya-Foo/QR-register/README.md

 ## Usage

+### Creating QR codes

-1. From your spreadsheets app, download the list of delegates name and their email as a csv file
+1. From your spreadsheets app, download the list of delegates name and their email as a `.csv` file
-    > [!IMPORTANT]
-    > As long as the delegates' names are in the first column and their email in the last column, the program will successfully import these information
+    > [!IMPORTANT] As long as the names are in the first column and the emails are in the last column, then the program will successfully import the data

-2.
+2. Run `qrCreate.py`

+3. Delete `a.txt` file

+### Registrating